RuchiRaina3/Baby-Cry-Classifier/README.md

  We have trained two models for this project:
   1. **Naive Bayes Classifier** : This was to dip our hands in ML
   2. **Neural Network** : To get ourselves completely drenched in ML and Deep Learning

+  ## **Features Extraction**
+  This module is for extracting features for Naive Bayes Classifier.<br>
+  For Naive Bayes Model, features extracted are:
+   + rms energy: Root Mean Square of energy is equals to sqrt(sum(energy**2))/len(energy))
+   + zcr: Zero Cross Rate is the rate at which a signal changes from positive to zero to negative or from negative to zero to positive.
+In simpler words, it's the rate at which the signal passes through the origin.

+   After extracting features, these features will be used to create the dataframe.